Virtual Sailor

 Virtual Sailor, created by Ilan Papini and published by Quality Simulations and Hangsim, is a shareware program which allows users to operate a wide variety of vessels (sail & powered) in world-wide locations.
 Both the graphics and boat dynamics have been designed to be as realistic as possible, and the software also features multi-player capabilities.
 Users can create add-ons including boats, sceneries and marine animals to share with other players.

+Papini died in February 2024, after the crash of a light plane in the 9th of February, which he was flying.

 Gameplay

 Players may control a variety of sail and motor powered vessels above and below the sea, interacting with other vessels, changing weather conditions, marine life and dynamic wave movements.
 Racing against either AI or online competitors is possible, as is exploring, recreating voyages or naval combat.
 It is also possible to create and edit both vessel types and marine scenery.
 Control panels feature compass bearing, wind speed and direction, speed, rpm, fuel level, winch settings, sail settings, radar and GPS are also included.
 Unusual for a vehicle simulator, users of Virtual Sailor can often roam the interiors of their ships.
 Weather and sea conditions are adjustable, enabling different levels of play.
 Vessels may be controlled by keyboard, mouse or customisable game controllers.

 A large variety of vessel types and scenery have been created by users and are available on fan sites and forums.